How to publish to HMI Server

 17: Many times, I have seen after publishing the content, the page does not take us to the content page, instead it take to a page where it shows config page.
 Check if the extension module is activated!

-Figure 20: If the extension is not enabled then the HMI will not work.
+Figure 24: If the extension is not enabled then the HMI will not work.

 18: Sometimes, after publishing the contents, the system does not bring the login page or the desktop view but shows the following page.
-It looks like if I restart the remote HMI server then it works again, sometimes we need to reboot the HMI server computer also if you want to load a new HMI by replacing the existing HMI, good to restart the HMI server.

-=> Re-activate the PLC program
+=> Re-activate the PLC program (if you are running the wrong program in the PLC)

-=>Restart the HMI server
+=> Restart the HMI server

 => Check if the publisher has Read/Write Access, especially true when you are publishing users!

-Figure 21: After publishing the contents, it shows the login page, HMI server restart helps (somewhere there is bug)
+Figure 25: After publishing the contents, it shows the login page, HMI server restart helps (somewhere there is bug)

 19: After publishing the contents, it may shows it can’t create virtual directory, one way it is possible to make it working by selecting all options and restarting the HMI server.

-Figure 22: Virtual directory creation failed, select the options as shows in this image
+Figure 26: Virtual directory creation failed, select the options as shows in this image

 20: If we have extension for example, C# extension then that must be enabled.
 If it is not enabled then we see the following error.

-Figure 23: Error message when extension is not enabled
+Figure 27: Error message when extension is not enabled

 21: If you have a transition between PLC program (one program to another program in the PLC) then we have a situation like the right side (wrong state).
 The solution to this is that we need to activate the new program again in the PLC

-Figure 24: If the we see server status in server like right side, we need to activate the program again.
+Figure 28: If the we see server status in server like right side, we need to activate the program again.

 22: Insufficient access, many times it is possible that we have created users in the wrong way and when we publish then we get an access error.
 One solution to this problem is that we can try to delete the contents of the following folder